STEMM: Student Thinking Enrichment through Mathematics Mentors-an AmeriCorps Program

 Click here to see what we've been up to.

-The Center for Recruitment and Retention of Mathematics Teachers is honored to receive a grant from the Corporation for National and Community Service and Arizona's Governor's Office for Youth, Faith, and Family.
-The grant is an AmeriCorps grant called STEMM (Student Thinking Enrichment through Mathematics Mentors).
-The grant places 40 University of Arizona students in secondary (7th – 12th grade) mathematics classrooms during the school day to support teachers' student-centered instruction.
+The Center for Recruitment and Retention of Mathematics Teachers is honored to receive a grant from AmeriCorps in collaboration with the Arizona's Governor's Office for Youth, Faith, and Family.
+This AmeriCorps grant is called Student Thinking Enrichment through Mathematics Mentors (STEMM), funding all of our program's outreach efforts.

 If you have questions, please contact Melissa Hosten at email@example.com.